nopol10/nekocap/README.md

 ## Setup for local development

+1. Ensure you are using Node 16 (does not work with later versions yet)
 1. Run `npm install --legacy-peer-deps`
 1. Copy the contents of `.env.sample` to `.env` and fill in the details.
    - Firebase variables are used for auth